akrigline/react-redux-saga-starter/README.md

 │   │   └── <service name>Service
 │   │       ├── <service name>Service.js
 │   │       └── <service name>Service.test.js
+│   ├── style
+│   │   ├── resources                                 # all mixins and variables should be in this folder │   │   │   ├── _variables.scss                       # all scss variables
+│   │   └── main.scss                                 # main.scss has all global styles applied directly the html page.
 ├── storybook                                         # storybook config
 ├── package.json                                      # npm package file
 └── yarn.lock                                         # Locks all libraries in place.